-About every hour or so, my smartwatch reminds me to breathe.
+Breathe, if we didn’t do it we would die but about every hour or so, my smartwatch sends me a reminder.
 I stop whatever I’m doing and concentrate on my breath for one full minute.
 While closing my eyes, I make sure my breath matches the pulses on my wrist that tells me to breath in (or is it breathe out?
 The correct sequence always escapes me).
 Somewhere in mid-breath, I start thinking “how weird is that?
 Am I’m so busy that I can’t consciously breathe without a reminder?”.
 Breathe.
 How did we get to the point that we need a device (even one as cool as a smart watch) to remind us to take a breath ?

 We do it because we’re stressed.
 Think about it.
 We tell people to breathe to calm down.
 Women in labor focus on breathing to refocus from the pain.
 We even hold classes to teach them how to do it.
 We tell people to breathe when they’re angry, hurt or in pain.
 The idea is that breathing helps bring us into the present.
 I can recall times saying “Don’t forget to breathe” to someone as they faced the crisis of the week.